aauss/reporting_behavior/README.md

 ### Packages

 For the analyses, I used matplotlib and altair for plotting.
 For data processing, I used pandas, for data scraping requests, and for data modelling scikit-learn and ts-learn.
-My analyses are shown as .ipynb for which I used JupyterLab.
+My analyses are conducted and visible in the reporting_behavior.ipynb for which I used JupyterLab.

 ## Motivation